Jordan Loewenstein, D.C. | La Jolla Chiropractor

 Yes.
 Research shows chiropractic spinal manipulation can reduce migraine frequency and intensity.
 A clinical trial published in the Journal of Manipulative and Physiological Therapeutics found 22% of migraine patients experienced greater than 90% reduction in frequency, and a 2012 study showed an average 68% decrease in intensity.
 Chiropractic works particularly well when there is a cervical component contributing to migraine episodes.

-Multiple clinical trials and systematic reviews demonstrate lasting improvement, not just momentary relief.
+Multiple clinical trials and systematic reviews demonstrate lasting improvement.
 For cervicogenic headaches, spinal manipulation reduces both pain and disability with effects maintained beyond the active treatment period.
 For migraines, studies document reduced frequency that persists after the initial care plan concludes.
-The key is addressing underlying spinal dysfunction — not simply masking symptoms — and reinforcing results with corrective exercises and ergonomic changes.
+The key is addressing underlying spinal dysfunction — not simply masking symptoms — reinforced with corrective exercises and ergonomic changes.

 A cervicogenic headache originates from dysfunction in the joints, discs, or muscles of your upper neck (C1–C3 vertebrae).
 The pain typically stays on one side, starts in the neck or base of the skull, and worsens with neck movement — without nausea or light sensitivity.
 A migraine is a neurological condition producing throbbing one-sided pain with nausea, light/sound sensitivity, and sometimes visual aura.
 Cervicogenic headaches are among the most responsive to chiropractic spinal manipulation, as confirmed by the 2025 Xu & Ling meta-analysis.